awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

    &X-Amz-Signature=347d5e788e809cd06c50214b12750a3c39716bf65b239bb6f7ee8ff5374e2df9
 ```

-## Removing a Source identifier from an Amazon RDS Event Notification Subscription<a name="USER_Events.RemovingSource"></a>
+## Removing a Source Identifier from an Amazon RDS Event Notification Subscription<a name="USER_Events.RemovingSource"></a>

 You can remove a source identifier \(the Amazon RDS source generating the event\) from a subscription if you no longer want to be notified of events for that source\.

 ### AWS Management Console<a name="USER_Events.RemovingSource.Console"></a>

 You can easily add or remove source identifiers using the Amazon RDS console by selecting or deselecting them when modifying a subscription\.
-See the topic [Modifying an Amazon RDS Event Notification Subscription](#USER_Events.Modifying) for more information\.
+For more information, see [Modifying an Amazon RDS Event Notification Subscription](#USER_Events.Modifying)\.

 ### CLI<a name="USER_Events.RemovingSource.CLI"></a>